cardano-foundation/CIPs/CIP-0115/README.md

 | [ED25519-BIP32 Public Key](#ed25519-bip32-public-key) | 32773 | bstr | 32 | To submit |
 | [ED25519-BIP32 Signature](#ed25519-bip32-signature) | 32774 | bstr | 64 | To submit |

+*NOTE: These tags are preliminary and subject to change until IANA registration is complete.
+They MUST not be used outside of testing purposes.
+They MUST not be used in any data intended to be posted to main-net.*

 ### ED25519-BIP32 Private Key

 This key is defined in [ED25519-BIP32].